kampffrosch94/kampffrosch94.github.io/content/posts/review_2024.md

 +++

 This year I decided to take the JLPT N1 in December.
-To prepare I decided to read one hundred books, but that did not happen of course 😄
+To prepare I planned to read one hundred books, but that did not happen of course 😄

 ## Books and Audiobooks {#books-and-audiobooks}